yieldlove/code-challenges-js/README.md

 ![images/challengeB.png](images/challengeB.png)

-Here are resources on how to run a local bid server in Node.js:
+Here are additional resources for this challenge:

 #### Endpoint